Vikaspogu/blog/content/blog/loki-rsyslog-k3s.md

 sudo systemctl status rsyslog
 ```

-In Grafana, on the explore tab, you should now be able to view you hosts logs, e.g. this query `{host="k3s-master"}`
+In Grafana, on the explore tab, you should now be able to view your host's logs, e.g., this query `{host="k3s-master"}`.